 is a pioneer in the field of contraceptive social marketing.
 He designed and managed the Bangladesh program-perhaps the world’s best-in the 1970s.
 He subsequently served for seven years as executive director of Population Services International, the world’s largest social marketing organization.
 Earlier, he worked for CARE and the pharmaceutical company Mead Johnson in Asia.

 is an attorney, real estate investor, and collaborator with social entrepreneur organizations.
 He is a founding partner at Keller Williams Capital Properties and is President of Eng-Garcia Properties, a diversified real-estate business.
 Prior to that, Carlos practiced law for 15 years, including at the U.S. Commerce Department, a multi-national law firm and technology companies.
 Carlos is a Trustee of Connecticut College and served as board president of Higher Achievement from 1998 through 2008 and has served on the boards of numerous non-profits and schools, including E.L.
 Haynes Public Charter School, the Greater Washington Urban League,and the Conference for Asian Pacific American Leadership.

 Philip D. Harvey

 founded DKT International in 1989 and served as its President through 2013.
 He is Chairman of the DKT Board of Directors.
-He was co-founder (with Dr. Black) of Population Services International and served as PSI President before founding DKT.
+He was co-founder (with Dr. Tim Black, CBE) of Population Services International and served as PSI President before founding DKT.
 Mr. Harvey has been championing the benefits of social marketing for over three decades.
 Earlier he served as deputy director of CARE’s program in India.
 He is author of Let Every Child Be Wanted: How Social Marketing is Revolutionizing Contraceptive Use Around the World (1999) and of more than 20 published articles on international development, family planning, and the use of social marketing techniques to promote family planning and HIV/AIDS prevention programs.

 Christopher H. Purdy